PEtab-dev/petab_select/README.md

 - `format_version`: The version of the model selection extension format (e.g. `'beta_1'`)
 - `criterion`: The criterion by which models should be compared (e.g. `'AIC'`)
 - `method`: The method by which model candidates should be generated (e.g. `'forward'`)
-- `model_selection_files`: The filenames of model specification files.
+- `model_specifications_files`: The filenames of model specifications files.
 - `constraints_files`: The filenames of constraints files.
 - `initial_model_files`: The filenames of initial model files.